fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 ### Warning On Prepping SD Card!

-When prepping the RetroPie image, make sure you first extract your img.gz file with the Mac file system so that you are left with an *.img* file.
-It will not work if you still have the .gz extension still there.
+When prepping the RetroPie image, make sure you first extract your img.gz file with the Mac file system so that you are left with an <code>.img</code> file.
+It will not work if you still have the <code>.gz</code> extension still there.
 I did not do that the first time around, and it bricked the SD card.
 I had to erase it and start over.

 ### Patience in Transferring ROMS

 Be patient when loading games, and pay attention to your flickering flash stick light.
 That's your only indication of progress.
 If it's flickering, leave it alone.
 Transferring ROMS can take a while.

 ### Enter the Game's Config Menu
-From inside any game, press "select" + "x" to enter a config menu.
+From inside any game, press <code>select</code> + <code>x</code> to enter a config menu.
 From here you can do quite a lot, including configure <a href="#Shaders">shaders</a>.

 ### How to exit a game

-Press Start and Select at the same time.
+Press <code>Start</code> and <code>Select</code> at the same time.
 My goodness this took me forever to figure out.

 ### To The Command Line!

-F4
+<code>F4</code>

 ### How to exit the command line

-Type "exit".
+Type `exit`.
 Emulationstation will restart.

 ### Your RetroPie installation will probably <em>not</em> look like the video tutorials